-What vaccines are we testing?
+7. What vaccine are we testing?

-This study uses two different vaccines: Pfizer-BioNTech and Novavax.
+This study uses two different vaccines: Pfizer-BioNTech and the Novavax vaccine.

 Pfizer-BioNTech COVID-19 vaccine (BNT162b2) was the first COVID-19 vaccine to be granted regulatory approval by the UK medicines regulator MHRA on 2nd December 2020.
 The approval was extended to include children aged 12 -15 years on 4th June 2021.